 Facilities and equipment

-The University provides research higher degree students with a laptop.
+The University provides PhD and Research Masters students with a laptop.
 After you have enrolled, you will be contacted by the Office of Graduate Studies to organise the collection of your laptop.

-Eligible students are supplied with a DELL Latitude E5440 (specs below) including a standard suite of University software.
+Eligible students are supplied with a DELL Latitude 5480 (specs below) including a standard suite of University software.
 If you need additional software please contact the 17triplezero IT Service Desk.

 - Carry Case